 If the solution is approved, several employees are released from their regular duties to work in the moonshine shop.
 Using basic tools (saw, measuring tape, Allen wrenches, worktable, storage unit, etc.) and other materials, such as Flexpipe pipes and joints, wheels, and magnets, they make the solution proposed by their coworkers.

 Your company probably has a department that deals with everyday issues at the plant.
 These experts monitor, control, and maintain the equipment regularly to avoid breakdowns that could affect productivity.
 Although the moonshine shop shares this same principle, it has a different goal.

 Instead of performing corrective and preventive maintenance, moonshine shop employees focus on continuously improving corporate processes.
 Rather than simply repairing a damaged workstation, they find ways to improve it so that it is out of service less often.

-Even with the best intentions in the world, a moonshine shop cannot be useful without constant and unwavering support from management.
+Even with the best intentions in the world, a moonshine shop cannot be useful without the constant and unwavering support from management.
 Senior management should keep in mind that employees assigned to this department will inevitably make mistakes and possibly “waste” company time and resources.

 What’s more, although a moonshine shop is inexpensive to set up, it needs an operating budget and a certain degree of structure.
 It also requires a manager to serve as the go-between for employees and management, to ensure, among other things, that projects are running smoothly.

 Since the moonshine shop is a tool for implementing value-added production initiatives, there must already be a value-added management culture within the company.
 It’s better if your employees, especially the moonshine shop manager, have received prior training in value-added management and its related concepts, such as protostorming and trystorming.
 They should also be familiar with the eight wastes and the 5S method.
 Once trained, employees can take full advantage of a moonshine shop.